ergor/ssic/README.md

 The SHTML compiler.

-Develop static websites easily.
+Easy and minimalistic development of static websites.

-This is a simple find and replace program that looks for SSI include directives in shtml files, and generates html files for static serving.
+This is a find and replace program that looks for SSI include directives in SHTML files, and generates HTML files for static serving.

+Because it uses regular SHTML, it has the added benefit that you could upload your source files to a webserver with SSI enabled, and get dynamic serving without needing to do any adjustments.

 ```
 <!--#include virtual="menu.shtml" -->